oroinc/documentation/backend/entities/dictionaries.rst

 .. note:: Please note that you can specify the priority for the dictionary value list provider.
 The bigger the priority number is, the earlier the provider will be executed.

-If there are more than one dictionary value list providers that support the same type of dictionary, only the one with the greater priority will be executed.
+If more than one dictionary value list provider supports the same type of dictionary, only the one with the greater priority will be executed.
 The priority value is optional and defaults to 0.

 .. include:: /include/include-links-dev.rst
    :start-after: begin